Koopzington/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 ..  note::

     As we are working with pure Fluid without Extbase here the new fields can be used right away.
-They need not be added to a model.
+They don't need to be added to a model.

 .. index:: pair: Content element; Data processing